TinkerforFunandAutonomy/dotfiles/README.md

-# dotfiles for Debian Buster on my Thinkcentre M93p tiny
+# dotfiles Debian Buster@ThinkCentre M93p tiny
 Partial selection of dotfiles.
 They are currated (personal and silly stuff left out).

+As showen in [Channel intro](https://www.youtube.com/watch?v=-xwoci5WeEI) on YouTube

 ## Dotfiles are personal
 These dotfiles are not intended to work out of the box and you should not use them for other purpose as for reference.